Barnacle – Garbhan carriage coiteann

 The common razor shell is known for its elongated, rectangular shape, whose similarity to the straight razor gives it its name and can be up to 23cm in length.
 Razor shells have a fragile shell, with open ends.
 The shell is smooth on the outside and whitish in colour but often covered with a brown flaky covering and most often found washed up on beaches and shores.

 Shore Crabs – Portan glas

 The common shore crab is abundant and can easily be found hiding under seaweed, rocks, in shallow water or buried in the soft mud at low tide.
-Colours vary from greenish brown, yellow, red to black and can measure up to 7cm.
-Shore crabs feed on worms, shrimps, molluscus and even cannibalism isn’t unheard of!
+Colours vary from greenish-brown, yellow, red to black and can measure up to 7cm.
+Shore crabs feed on worms, shrimps, molluscs and even cannibalism isn’t unheard of!

 King Scallop – Muirin Mor

 Live king scallop can be found along the shore at very low tides are native to the waters around Valentia and empty shells can be found along the shore.
 Live scallops are reddish-brown but empty shells can often be washed whiter and can measure up to 16cm.